-21 things to do in Surfers Paradise (that you’ve never considered before)
+21 things to do in Surfers Paradise on the Gold Coast

 Surfers Paradise – two words that instantly conjure images of shimmering skyscrapers dotting a coastline that closely resembles heaven, fun nights out and, of course, that iconic arched sign that’s played many a photo backdrop.

 But Surfers (as it’s affectionately known) is much more than its beachfront bliss and nights on the town.
 It’s the beating heart of an ever-evolving city, home to quirky foodie haunts, culture and art, natural encounters and adrenalin-fuelled experiences.

 Here are 21 new and relatively unknown things to do in Surfers Paradise for your next visit to the Gold Coast.

 What was once the home of wild pyjama parties in the 1960s, The Island (formerly The Islander Resort) has been tapped by the coastal glam wand, reimagined and redesigned into a chic boutique hotel.
 We’re talking Scandi-style room décor, wicker pendant lights, greenery galore and blonde timber furnishings.

 Their impressive open-air rooftop space is ideal for a long lunch or evening drink under the fairy lights.
 Psst: It’s also the best place to mingle with locals on a Friday and Saturday night or Sunday afternoon.

 2. SIP AND FLICK: BRUSH AND BARREL

 Brush up on your painting skills as you ‘wine’ down with a glass of your favourite drop.
 At Brush and Barrel, you can get your *cue French accent* artiste on with BYO wine.